dd9jn/rfc4880bis/crypto-refresh.md

   - If one of the recipients does not support v2 SEIPD packets, then the message generator MAY use a v1 SEIPD packet instead.

 - Password-protected secret key material in a v5 Secret Key or v5 Secret Subkey packet SHOULD be protected with AEAD encryption (S2K usage octet 253) unless it will be transferred to an implementation that is known to not support AEAD.
-  Implementations should be aware that, in scenarios where an attacker has access to encypted private keys, CFB-encrypted keys (S2K usage octet 254 or 255) are vulnerable to corruption attacks that can cause leakage of secret data when the secret key is used {{KOPENPGP}}.
+  Implementations should be aware that, in scenarios where an attacker has access to encrypted private keys, CFB-encrypted keys (S2K usage octet 254 or 255) are vulnerable to corruption attacks that can cause leakage of secret data when the secret key is used {{KOPENPGP}}, {{KR02}}.

 Implementers should implement AEAD (v2 SEIPD and S2K usage octet 253) promptly and encourage its spread.